Lawrence Hogan

-Lawrence Joseph Hogan Sr. (September 30, 1928 – April 20, 2017) was an American politician who served as a Republican U.S. Congressman, representing the 5th congressional district of Maryland from January 3, 1969, to January 3, 1975.
-In 1974, he was the only Republican Representative to vote to recommend all three House articles of impeachment against President Richard Nixon.
-He was the father of the 62nd Governor of Maryland, Larry Hogan.
+Lawrence Joseph Hogan Sr. (September 30, 1928 – April 20, 2017) was an American politician who served as a Republican U.S. representative for the 5th congressional district of Maryland from January 3, 1969, to January 3, 1975.
+In 1974, he was the only Republican representative to vote to recommend all three House articles of impeachment against President Richard Nixon.
+He was the father of the 62nd governor of Maryland, Larry Hogan.

 Hogan did not run for re-election in 1974 and was unsuccessful that year in his candidacy for the Republican nomination for governor.
 He became county executive for Prince George's County, Maryland, in 1978 and served until 1982.

 To date, he is the last Republican to have served as representative from Maryland's 5th congressional district.

 Early life and education

-Born in Boston, on September 30, 1928, Hogan was raised in Washington, D.C. and attended Gonzaga College High School.
+Born in Boston, on September 30, 1928, Hogan was raised in Washington, D.C., and attended Gonzaga College High School.
 He received his bachelor's degree from Georgetown University in 1949, J.D. from Georgetown in 1954, and was admitted to the Bar in the same year.
 While a college student, he worked for the Washington Times-Herald.
 He joined the FBI in 1948 and became a full-time agent while attending law school.
 He later was enrolled in graduate studies at San Francisco State College, 1956–1957, received a master's degree from American University in 1965, and continued studies at the University of Maryland, 1966–1967.